 A Forced Marriage is one entered into without the full will and consent of one or both parties and where violence or threats are used to coerce the person into marriage.
-If you suspect that a pupil is involved or being prepared for a forced marriage report concerns to DSL using pupil concern form immediately.
+If you suspect that a pupil is involved or being prepared for a forced marriage report concerns to the DSL using the Record of Concern Form immediately.
 The DSL will investigate and then contact social services if necessary.

-G. Gang related violence
+H. Gang related violence